Death of Sandra Bland: Sandra Bland

 Sandra Annette Bland (February 7, 1987 – July 13, 2015) was from Naperville, Illinois, a suburb of Chicago, and was one of five sisters.
-She attended Willowbrook High School in Villa Park, Illinois and graduated in 2005, then Prairie View A&M University outside Hempstead in Waller County, Texas, where she was a member of the Sigma Gamma Rho sorority.
-She graduated in 2009 with a degree in agriculture.
+Bland attended Willowbrook High School in Villa Park, Illinois and graduated in 2005.
+She then attended Prairie View A&M University outside Hempstead in Waller County, Texas, where she was a member of the Sigma Gamma Rho sorority before graduating in 2009 with a degree in agriculture.
 At Prairie View, she was recruited as a summer counselor for three years, played in the marching band, and volunteered for a senior citizens advocacy group.

 Bland returned to Illinois in 2009.
 She worked in administration for Cook's Direct, a food-service equipment supplier, a job she left shortly before her death.
 She had been due to start a temporary job on August 3, 2015, with Prairie View as a summer program associate.

 In January 2015, Bland began posting videos about many subjects, including police mistreatment of African Americans.
-In one post she wrote, "In the news that we've seen as of late, you could stand there, surrender to the cops, and still be killed.", she said in a video posted in April 2015.
+In one video post from April of the same year, she wrote, "In the news that we've seen as of late, you could stand there, surrender to the cops, and still be killed."
 She has been described as a civil rights activist in Chicago, and a part of the Black Lives Matter movement.
 Bland had at least ten previous traffic-related encounters with police in Illinois and Texas beginning in June 2004, and had been charged five times for driving without insurance, four times for speeding, and once each for driving while intoxicated and drug possession.
 In May 2010 Bland was charged with marijuana possession in Houston.
 She pleaded guilty and was sentenced to 30 days in the Harris County jail in September 2010 according to court records.
 She owed $7,579 in unpaid fines at the time of her death.
 In her last legal case her license was suspended for six months after pleading guilty to DUI.
 Her license was restored in November 2014.